uniicorniumx/PicoCTF-WriteUps/MEDIUM-PICOCTF.md

 win = 0x58d9f1cb336a
 ```

-5.Trigger the jump
+5. Trigger the jump
 The program asks:
-enter the address to jump to: (...)
+enter the address to jump to (...)
 You provide the computed address:
 ```
 0x58d9f1cb336a